What are the odds of eliminating my glasses?

 No. Laser corrective treatment does not cause cataracts, and does not affect the removal of cataracts.

-You may also wish to browse the FDA's pages on Learning About LASIK and What to Expect Before, During and After Surgery.
+You may also wish to browse the FDA's LASIK FAQ page.